pletch/esphome-vistaECP-idf/README.md

 - Will not work with older ESP8266.
 Limited testing on single core ESP32 family devices such as S2/C3/C6.
 - Lots of unused residual code, bitwise operations, and variable handling cleaned up.

->[!Warning]  There may be features / capabilities carried over from original project but unused by me that are not tested.
+# ⚠️Caution:  There may be features / capabilities carried over from original project but unused by me that are not tested.
-> Specifics include:
+Specifics include:
-> - Long Range Radio emulation
+- Long Range Radio emulation
-> - AUI command handling.
+- AUI command handling.
->     - My system has an actual LRR and I didn't want to disconnect to test this.
+   - My system has an actual LRR and I didn't want to disconnect to test this.
 My former Safewatch Pro 3000 doesn't seem to respond to AUI commands as expected with neither the original implementation or this fork.

-If you wish to use this fork and find something misbehaving, please let me know and I'll do my best to fix it!
+## If you wish to use this fork and find something misbehaving, please let me know and I'll do my best to fix it!